Advent at Loyola

 9:00pm Mass is Mass and Pancakes in the Audubon Room (Danna Center)

-A Taize prayer service with the sacrament of Reconciliation will be held on Monday, December 3rd at 7:00pm at the University of New Orleans, in the Newman Center Chapel.
+A Taize prayer service with the sacrament of Reconciliation will be held on a date tbd at the University of New Orleans, in the Newman Center Chapel.
 The prayer service is co-sponsored by the Newman Center at UNO and Loyola University.